-Arlo Unveils All-new PoE Adapter With Enhanced Connectivity
+Arlo Unveils All-New Poe Adapter With Enhanced Connectivity

 Key features of the PoE adapter include:

---> IFaster streaming: PoE connection facilitates faster streaming compared to a direct to access point connection, improving overall user experience.
+--> Faster streaming: PoE connection facilitates faster streaming compared to a direct to access point connection, improving overall user experience.

---> IPlug and Play: Connects quickly and easily to existing Ethernet to get you up and running within minutes.
+--> Plug and Play: Connects quickly and easily to existing Ethernet to get you up and running within minutes.

---> IContinuous Power and Internet: Hardwire compatible Arlo devices for reliable power and internet.
+--> Continuous Power and Internet: Hardwire compatible Arlo devices for reliable power and internet.

 The PoE adapter is available for purchase now via the Arlo website and major retail partners.